Pickerington Local

 District-Level NCES Analysis

 Pickerington Local operates 16 public schools serving 11,370 students, placing it among the smaller districts in Ohio.
-The school portfolio breaks down into 6 elementary, 5 other, 3 high, 2 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 11,564 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Fairfield County County.
+The school portfolio breaks down into 6 elementary, 5 combined, 3 high, 2 middle schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Fairfield County.

 Pickerington High School North accounts for 15.2% of all Pickerington Local student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Pickerington Local-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Pickerington Local-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data